craftcms/cms/docs/dev/functions.md

 ```

 You can also specify a custom attributes that should be added the root `<svg>` node using the `$attributes` argument.
-The `$attributes` argument accepts an array where the `key` is the attribute and the `value` is the value of the argument.
+The `$attributes` argument accepts an array where the `key` is the attributes name and the `value` is the attributes value:

 ```twig
 {{ svg('@webroot/icons/lemon.svg', attributes={class: 'lemon-icon', 'aria-labelledby': 'title'}) }}